josephlijo/jsBoot/Learning/jsConcepts/Functional Programming/README.md

 ## Lodash, the JavaScript library
 Lodash contains a lot of useful methods for functional programming.
 It can be installed using `npm install -g lodash`
+It has methods to do - map, filter, reduce, etc.